Federal Pell Grant

 Federal Pell Grants are available to students pursuing their first undergraduate degree.
 You may not receive Federal Pell Grant payments for the same term from more than one institution, even if enrolled part-time at each institution.

 Federal Pell Grant award amounts are subject to annual congressional appropriations.

 The amount of your Federal Pell Grant will be prorated if you are enrolled for fewer than 12 credit hours per semester.

 The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by federal law to be the equivalent of four years of full-time enrollment (including summer).
-Since the maximum amount of Pell Grant funding a student can receive each year is equal to 150% if enrolled full-time fall, spring, and summer terms, the equivalent is 600% (referred to as the Lifetime Eligibility Used (LEU) percentage).
+Since the maximum amount of Pell Grant funding a student can receive each year is equal to 150% if enrolled full-time in fall, spring, and summer terms, the equivalent is 600% (referred to as the Lifetime Eligibility Used (LEU) percentage).
 To see your LEU percentage you can log on to the Federal Student Aid website using your FSA ID, and under “My Info” select “My Aid”.

-The amount of Federal Pell Grant funds disbursed is based on the student’s enrollment level as of the end of 5th day of the semester.
+The amount of Federal Pell Grant funds disbursed is based on the student’s enrollment level as of the end of the 5th day of the semester.

 Children of Fallen Heroes Act

 A Pell-eligible student whose parent or guardian died in the line of duty while performing as a public safety officer is eligible to receive a maximum Pell Grant.
 To qualify, the student must have a Pell-eligible EFC ($0 to 5,846 for 2021-2022 and 2022-2023), and be less than 24 years of age or enrolled at an institution of higher education at the time of his or her parent’s or guardian’s death.
 Continued eligibility in subsequent award years is granted as long as the student has a Pell-eligible EFC and continues to be an eligible student.
 Contact us for further details.